 - $2,000 in fines.

 A successive conviction of knowingly watching a dog fight is a category E felony in Nevada.
 The judge will typically allow the defendant to go on probation in lieu of prison.
-However, the maximum sentence is:
+However, if the defendant has two or more prior felony convictions, the judge may order:

 - 4 years in Nevada State Prison, and